Organize a Docker meetupEstimated reading time: 3 minutes

 We are always looking for new office space to host Docker Meetups.
 If your company is willing to host a Docker Meetup, please contact us by email at firstname.lastname@example.org.
-Previous Docker Meetups have been hosted by companies such as Rackspace, Twitter, MongoDB, BrightCove, DigitlOcean, Viadeo and Edmodo
+Previous Docker Meetups have been hosted by companies such as Rackspace, Twitter, MongoDB, BrightCove, DigitalOcean, Viadeo and Edmodo.

 The company hosting the event fixes the number of attendees depending on their office size and availability.
 This number usually varies between 30 and 200.